laravel/nova-docs/1.0/resources/fields.md

 Avatar::make('Avatar')
 ```

-However, if a resource contains an `Avatar` field, that field will be displayed next to the resource's title when the resource is displayed in search results:
+If a resource contains an `Avatar` field, that field will be displayed next to the resource's title when the resource is displayed in search results:

 ![Avatar Search Results](./img/avatar-search-results.png)

 ### Boolean Field

 The `Boolean` field may be used to represent a boolean / "tiny integer" column in your database.
-For example, assuming your database a boolean column named `active`, you may attach a `Boolean` field to your resource like so:
+For example, assuming your database has a boolean column named `active`, you may attach a `Boolean` field to your resource like so:

 ```php
 use Laravel\Nova\Fields\Boolean;